 Just when the United States were attempting to coax Israel into extending a ban on settlement construction for another three months, the Obama Administration decided to scrap the proposal altogether.

-As State Department Spokesman P.J.
-Crowley stated at a news conference, the deal “had, in a sense, become an end in itself rather than a means to a end.”
+As State Department spokesman P.J.
+Crowley said, the deal “had, in a sense, become an end in itself rather than a means to a end.”

-So what’s next?
 Naturally, no one knows for sure.
 Secretary of State Hillary Clinton is undoubtedly trying to formulate her next move.
-The Palestinians, meanwhile, may try to acquire recognition and sovereignty from other countries unilaterally.
+The Palestinians may try to acquire recognition and sovereignty from other countries.
 They have already made some success.
 Argentina, Brazil and Uruguay either recognized or reiterated their recognition of Palestine as an independent state this week.
 Finding more political support internationally would surely strengthen the Palestinian position.

 One thing, however, is certain.
 If the United States make another wrong move, and if the Israelis continue to toe an uncompromising line on settlement building, the Palestinians will take their case to the Security Council.

 President Barack Obama either needs to kick out his old Middle East team and hire new blood or put forth his own terms of what a peace accord should look like.
 Otherwise, the viability of a mutually agreed upon two-state solution will cease to exist.